Displays using a GFX Library

 DisplayChipAdapter -.-> |read| Memory

-After drawing all visible elements to the memory using the GFX bultin functions the Display Chip specific implementation uses a bus like I2C, SPI or 16-bit data to flush the updated memory into the chip.
+The communication to the Display Chip uses a bus like I2C, SPI or 16-bit data to flush the updated memory into the chip.

 These libraries provide very similar functionality but cover different display types and communication busses.